Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Methodology

 \subsection{Stage 3: Filter Packages}

 After obtaining the lists of packages, we filtered them for packages of interest to our study.
-Since our study was interested in effects over time, our preferred filter was for packages with multiple versions.
-In \docker, \maven, and \pypi we filtered for all packages with $\geq5$ versions. \hf does not support versions in the same way, so we instead filtered for \hf models with at least 5 downloads (a proxy for popularity).
+Since our study was interested in effects over time, our primary filter was for packages with multiple versions.
+In all of the registries, we filtered for all packages with $\geq5$ versions between \startDate and \finishDate. \footnote{ Note that for \docker we filtered for packages with $\geq5$ tags and for \hf we filtered for packages with $\geq5$ commits.
+The notion of a version for ML models is less clear than for software packages, so we used commits as a proxy. \hf has some mechanisms (\eg tags) for versioning, but we found that these are not consistently used. } \JD{Just confirming that this footnote is still accurate?
+Also, I recall we explored some other definitions for \hf.
+Please add a sentence clarifying that we did measure the use of tags, and indicate the proportion of PTMs that use them.} \TRS{I don't have that data on hand, but I can get it.} \JD{Too late.
+Please put it into the github repo instead.}

+On \hf, we also filter models that are gated (\ie they have some sort of access control).
+Examples include \textit{pyannote/segmentation} which requires users to agree to terms of use.
+These models account for 0.9\% (\hfGated) of the total models.
+We are unable to tell how many of these models have $\geq5$ commits in the time period, without gaining access.
+In many cases, this requires agreeing to terms of use, which we are unable to do at scale.

-See~\cref{tab:filter} for the size of the original lists and the effect of the filter.
+See~\cref{tab:filter} for the number of packages available after each stage of the pipeline.